 The big picture is sort of pickup (output of your guitar), times mic divided by pickup IR (the calculated IR running in your pedal), equals mic.
 I’m avoiding that convolution word.

 Minimum phase is an option mentioned in the ToneDexter patent and I also calculated minimum phase versions.
 I confirmed with frequency plots that the code works correctly.
 I could not hear any difference and gave up on that approach.
 This IR approach does not gain up the bass response and I am thinking without the bass boost of other IRs the minimum phase version is not that important.

-To summarize, I am producing the IRs from four 2^17 sample segments, no near zeros with a 65 dB down criteria, no minimum phase transformation, truncated to 2048 and 1024 sample versions, along with a selection of IR/pickup blended IRs.
+To summarize, I am producing IRs from four 2^17 sample segments, no pickup FFT near zeros with a 65 dB down criteria, no minimum phase transformation, and truncated to 2048 samples, along with a selection of IR/bypass blended IRs.